-This annual self-monitoring report (SMR) for the Regional Water Quality Control Board (RWQCB) Final Order R2-2012-0014 (Final Order) summarizes the pond operations, management and monitoring conducted by the California Department of Fish and Wildlife (CDFW) from May to October 2020 at the Eden Landing Ecological Reserve (ELER) in Hayward, California.
-For this 2020 SMR, CDFW followed the format revised in our 2017 report which removed outdated information in the previous authorization under R2-2008-0078.
-We maintained SMR revisions in compliance with the Final Order.
+This annual self-monitoring report (SMR) for the Regional Water Quality Control Board (RWQCB) Final Order R2-2012-0014, rescinded by R2-2018-0020, (Final Order) summarizes the pond operations, management and monitoring conducted by the California Department of Fish and Wildlife (CDFW) from May to October 2023 at the Eden Landing Ecological Reserve (ELER) in Hayward, California.
+For this 2023 SMR, CDFW followed the revised 2017 format which removed outdated information required by the previous authorization (Final Order R2-2008-0078).
+We maintained SMR revisions in compliance with the current Final Order.

 Monitoring is conducted for pond operations as required by the RWQCB Final Order.
-The Final Order for the South San Francisco Bay Low Salinity Salt Ponds covered 15,100 acres of ponds in Alameda, Santa Clara and San Mateo counties.
+The Final Order for the South San Francisco Bay Low Salinity Salt Ponds covered 15,100 acres of ponds in Alameda, Santa Clara, and San Mateo counties.
 Phase One of the South Bay Salt Ponds Restoration Project (SBSPRP) was completed in 2016.
 Data for pond management was collected according to the Self-Monitoring Program outlined in the Final Order.
 The initial "B" for the Baumberg Complex ponds has been changed to "E" for Eden Landing, in accordance with the nomenclature used for the SBSPRP.
 The U.S. Fish and Wildlife Service (USFWS) separately submit reports for the Alviso and Ravenswood Complexes.

-ELER pond systems operated by CDFW in 2020 are described in the attached Operations Plans, updated for 2021.
-Current management in Ponds E10/E11 and E12/E13 and E14 (managed ponds, reconfigured and enhanced managed ponds), and modified pond operations in System E6A (Ponds E8, E6B and E6A) for multi-season/species operations.
+ELER pond systems operated by CDFW in 2023 are described in the attached Operations Plans, updated for 2023.
+Current management in ponds E10/E11 and E12/E13 and E14 (managed ponds, reconfigured and enhanced managed ponds), and modified pond operations in System E6A (Ponds E8, E6B, and E6A) for multi-season/species operations.

 CDFW staff collected pond operations data in accordance with the Final Order requirements.
-Water quality monitoring was performed in 2020 using pond grab samples; continuous monitoring devices are not required for Dissolved Oxygen, pH, temperature and salinity.
+Water quality monitoring was performed in 2023 using pond grab samples; continuous monitoring devices are not required for Dissolved Oxygen, pH, temperature, and salinity.
 Receiving water monitoring was not conducted.
 Observed water levels and salinity from grab samples had values within ranges specified in the Operations Plans and Final Order Water Quality Objectives (WQOs) and adequately protected receiving waters.
 Pond operations and management activities were conducted to meet objectives described in the Final Order and CDFW's Operations Plans for each system.

 The ponds are generally being operated as "muted tidal" systems with intake and discharge at the same location, with continuous circulation.
-Pond operations are fully described in the updated 2021 Operations Plans.
+Pond operations are fully described in the updated 2023 Operations Plans.
 Water enters ponds directly from San Francisco Bay (Bay) or sloughs on high tides via Water Control Structures (WCSs), with flow to one or more ponds, then discharges at low tide.
 The ponds discharge at tide stages lower than pond water elevations, typically averaging 3.5-feet (NGVD).
-Discharge is presumed to occur for approximately 13 to16 hours per day (based on predicted tides and spring or neap tide cycle variation).
+Discharge is presumed to occur for approximately 13 to 16 hours per day (based on predicted tides and spring or neap tide cycle variation).
 Pond intake is presumed to occur at elevations of approximately 1.5 feet or more above pond water levels due to required head (pressure) for in-flow based on data and observations from previous years.

 The Final Order established maximum salinity levels below 44 parts per thousand (ppt) for discharge from the ponds.
-In 2020, operation of all systems was monitored and discharge was below 44ppt, with exceptions noted.
+In 2021, operation of all systems was monitored and discharge was below 44ppt, with exceptions noted.
 Other water quality parameters were not regularly sampled.
-Ponds were not significantly affected by major construction actions and were operated as open water or seasonal (dry) habitat.
+Ponds were not significantly affected by major construction actions and were operated as open water or seasonal

+(dry) habitat.
 No adverse conditions such as fish kills were observed in ponds or receiving waters.
 Water quality monitoring activities were conducted as described in subsequent sections of this report.

 This SMR includes summary information of pond operations and management.
 Pond operations were similar to previous years.
-Reconfigured System E12 ponds were operated with less intensive pond management, as discussed later.
-Typical (less intensive) pond management occurred in other pond systems (E11, E6A, E2/E2C).